Chapters of Life

 An Oral History Primer

-This primer, on the University of California Santa Cruz Web site, offers a working definition of oral history memoirs as well as tips on tape-recording equipment, contacting interviewees, breaking the ice, basic interviewing techniques, ethical and legal considerations and post-interview activities.
+This primer, on the University of California Santa Cruz website, offers a working definition of oral history memoirs as well as tips on tape-recording equipment, contacting interviewees, breaking the ice, basic interviewing techniques, ethical and legal considerations, and post-interview activities.

 Step-by-Step Guide to Oral History

-This step-by-step guide, prepared by Judith Moyer, discusses the definition of oral history; the sequence for research; guidelines and tips for asking questions; paperwork such as field notes, life history and forms; the accuracy of oral history; pinpointing problems in the interview; an extensive bibliography; and links to other oral history resources on the Internet.
+This step-by-step guide, prepared by Judith Moyer, discusses the definition of oral history; the sequence for research; guidelines and tips for asking questions; paperwork such as field notes, life history, and forms; the accuracy of oral history; pinpointing problems in the interview; an extensive bibliography; and links to other oral history resources on the Internet.

 Oral History Workshop on the Web